 Disconnected systems and data silos

 Using separate systems for accounting, payroll, and reporting creates gaps in data.
-This makes it harder to maintain consistency across records.
+This makes it harder to maintain consistency across records, especially in multi-site companies.

 Integrated systems improve visibility and data accuracy.
 They also simplify the reporting process.